Rhinoplasty

 A rhinoplasty may be undertaken through either a closed approach (small incisions within the nostrils) or open approach (an incision through the skin on the under-side of the nose), depending on the nature of the changes required.
 The procedure is performed under general anaesthetic, and usually requires a one-night stay in hospital.

 A rhinoplasty is a complex undertaking, both from a planning and surgical technique perspective, and therefore a thorough assessment and highly individualised approach is required.
 Dr Armstrong has extensive experience in the management of facial trauma, and a special interest in post-trauma rhinoplasty, with a focus on achieving the best possible functional and cosmetic outcomes.
-Similar techniques and principles can be applied to a rhinoplasty for purely aesthetic reasons.
+Similar techniques and principles can be applied to a rhinoplasty for purely aesthetic or cosmetic reasons.

 There are some inherent risks involved with a rhinoplasty, such as post-operative swelling or bruising, changes to sensation or smell, altered breathing, or more rarely, infection or bleeding.